GMShahzaib/outport/README.md

 # Outport

 Outport is an API testing and documentation library that helps you document, test, and visualize your API endpoints.
-It offers a straightforward and organized way to define your API endpoints and display them in a user-friendly interface.
+It provides an organized interface to define your API endpoints and displays them in a user-friendly format for ease of use and debugging.

 ## Features

-- Easily document your API endpoints
+- Easily document API endpoints
-- Auto-generate API documentation
+- Auto-generate API documentation with a clean interface
-- Easily debugging for your API endpoints
+- Debugging support for API endpoints with detailed request information
-- Include headers, parameters, body, and responses
+- Define headers, parameters, body, and responses for API routes
-- Simple setup and usage
+- Simple setup and usage in an Express environment
 - Supports multiple servers and environments

 ## Installation

-You can install **Outport** via NPM:
+Install **Outport** via NPM:

 ```bash
 npm install outport